 - Bake: Recover the baking dish with foil and bake the squash halves for an additional 15 minutes.
-Remove foil and continue to bake for an additional 5 minutes, or until heated throughout.
+Remove foil and continue to bake for an additional 5 minutes, or until hot throughout.

-- Serve: Garnish the top with more parmesan and scallions.
+- Serve: Sprinkle the top with more parmesan and fresh herbs.
 Enjoy!